by Wyn Hilty

 Stuckey’s is a chain of roadside restaurants/souvenir shops that at one time littered America’s highways.
 There aren’t as many of them now, but you can still buy their famous Pecan Logs at the occasional Stuckey’s, mostly in the south and southeast.

 Broadway Danny Rose is a 1984 film starring Woody Allen as a not-very-successful talent agent.

 Where have all the flowers gone?

-“Where Have All the Flowers Gone” is the title of a Pete Seeger song.
+“Where Have All the Flowers Gone?” is a 1955 folk song by Pete Seeger.
 Sample lyrics: “Where have all the flowers gone?/Long time passing/Where have all the flowers gone?/Long time ago/Where have all the flowers gone?/Girls have picked them every one/When will they ever learn?”